Everybody loves birthdays, and Koreans are no exception. But how to say “Happy Birthday” in Korean if you have Korean-speaking friends ?

 Special birthday years: What is the most important birthday in Korea?

-In Korea, there are many different kinds of special birthdays such as the 1st birthday, 100days birthday, 60th birthday, 70th birthday, 80th birthday, 90th birthday, like western cultures(celebrate 1st birthday, 21st birthday), etc.
+In Korea, there are many different kinds of special birthdays such as the 1st birthday, 100days birthday, 60th birthday, 70th birthday, 80th birthday, 90th birthday, like in Western cultures(celebrate 1st birthday, 21st birthday), etc.

 People celebrate these birthdays by giving gifts, eating food, and having parties.